ZECODER2022/Blinky-Board/README.md

 My blinky board is the simple design that resembles a planet and its rings.
 It has 10 Leds arranged to blink in a circular pattern on the planet design.
 The Power input for it is on the back for easy to hide cable management to make it look cool.

 **List of Parts:**
  - This project uses just the parts that come inside the hackclub blinky board bundle.
-I not sure the exact price to get the PCB produced.
+For the PCB production it is estamated around $24.

 <img width="893" height="391" alt="Screenshot 2026-05-14 at 8 09 51 AM" src="https://github.com/user-attachments/assets/bb10234b-65a8-46ac-89f1-11158dbc9756" />